Deep penetration, more resistance: Understanding structure of terror group TRF

 Eliminating Naikoo: How the math went wrong for this dreaded terrorist

-The structuring of this group and the manner in which it is controlled from Pakistan clearly suggests that they want a zone wise targeting in Kashmir.
+The structuring of this group and the manner in which it is controlled from Pakistan clearly suggests that they want a zone-wise targeting in Kashmir.

 The TRF has one handler each for the North, Central and South of Kashmir.
 While the South Kashmir unit is controlled by Sajjad Jatt, Hanzala Andnan handles the North Kashmir unit.
 For Central Kashmir, the handler is Khalid and all three are top operatives of the Lashkar-e-Tayiba.